-University College is the professional and continuing education division of Arts & Sciences and offers a wide range of courses, including online formats, in a variety of academic departments and interdisciplinary and professional areas of study.
-Part-time and full-time study in undergraduate degree programs, graduate degree programs, and certificate programs is available.
-University College operates the Summer School for both day and evening students, including a range of credit programs and noncredit institutes for high school and middle school students.
+University College is the professional and continuing education division of Arts & Sciences.
+The division offers a wide range of courses, including online formats, in a variety of academic departments and interdisciplinary and professional areas of study.
+Part-time and full-time study in undergraduate degree programs, graduate degree programs, and certificate programs are available.
+University College also operates the Summer School for both day and evening students, including a range of credit programs and noncredit institutes for high school and middle school students.
 University College provides career workshops for adult learners, and it is home to the Lifelong Learning Institute for senior citizens.
 University College sponsors special lecture series such as the Master of Liberal Arts (MLA) Saturday Lecture Series and Science Saturdays, co-sponsored with the Department of Physics.
-For more information, visit our website.
+For more information, visit the University College website.

 University College administers the Doctor of Liberal Arts, Master of Liberal Arts, Master of Arts, and Master of Science, in coordination with the Graduate School.
 University College administers the Master of Science in Clinical Research Management in coordination with Washington University School of Medicine.
 University College also offers a range of graduate-level certificate programs.

 To earn the Doctor of Liberal Arts degree at Washington University, a student must complete 45 credit hours after earning a relevant master's degree, pass a written and oral comprehensive examination, and write and defend a thesis.

 Master's degree programs in University College consist of 30-36 units of graduate-level course work including, in some cases, a 6-unit master's thesis or a 3-unit directed research project.